 Seven (7) years of security experience*, at least three (3) years of which shall have been in responsible charge* of a security function

-- Be employed full-time in a security-related organization
+- Be employed full-time in a security-related role

 - Not have been convicted of any criminal offense that would reflect negatively on the security profession, ASIS, or the certification program